dfinity/motoko/doc/md/getting-started/basic-concepts.md

 ### Objects, records and their extension mechanisms

-Objects are aggregate data made from *labelled* constituent data.
-In their most general form, objects can contain named values (`let` and `var`) as well as methods (`func`) acting on them.
-Objects are written with a leading keyword `object` followed by an optional name and the block comprising its constituents.
+Objects are aggregate data made from *labeled* constituent data.
+In their most general form, objects can contain named values (`let` and `var`) as well as methods (`func`) that act on them.
+Objects are written with the leading keyword `object` followed by an optional name and the block comprising its constituents.
 Only `public` constituents contribute to the object's type.

 In many cases objects are used as simply containers of data, which we refer to as *records*.
 When building records, Motoko has a simplified syntax to offer, where semicolon-separated labelled fields are placed in braces.
 The labels are identifiers (with a leading `var` when the field is mutable) followed by `=` and the initial value.
 All fields are public, and contribute to the record's type.